-Over the past 15 years we shipped our Land Cruiser a couple of times in a 20-foot container:
+Over the past 15 years we shipped our overland vehicle a couple of times in a 20-foot container:

 - From Bangladesh to Singapore (read here)

 - From Malaysia to Argentina (read here)

 - From Suriname to South Korea (read here & here)

 To ship a car is one of the most troublesome parts of overlanding – I think most overlanders will agree on this.

 But, since there is more water than land on this planet and you do want to see more than one continent, well, what can you do?

 Here are some basic issues with regard to vehicle shipping.
 Note that our personal experience is limited to container shipment.
 Info on RoRo shipping is what I gathered from other overlanders.